Speak2/html-css-project/readme.md

 - **Super Host & Co-Host:** Highlight super host and co-host information for enhanced credibility.
 - **Features & Rules:** List the features offered by each property and specify rules for guests' safety and comfort.
 - **Features & Rules:**  Slider for the mobile view
+- **Features & Rules:** header drop-down search feature
+- **Features & Rules:** Calendar integration to the check-in and check-out section of the search bar
+- **Features & Rules:** A guest tracking counter
+- **Features & Rules:** a gallary for photo view.
+- **Features & Rules:** state preserve heart icon both integrated for the mobile view and desktop view
+- **Features & Rules:** Share feature with copy to clipboard API integration both in mobile and desktop view
+- **Features & Rules:** a destination setter popup module that automatically fills in the input boxes by selecting any of the cell contents

 ## Getting Started